vasily789/atn/README.md

 # Breaking Time Invariance: Assorted-Time Normalization for RNNs paper Supplementary Material

-This repository contains the code used in the <a href="https://arxiv.org/abs/2209.14439">Breaking Time Invariance: Assorted-Time Normalization for RNNs paper</a>.
+This repository contains the code used in the <a target="_blank" href="https://arxiv.org/abs/2209.14439">Breaking Time Invariance: Assorted-Time Normalization for RNNs paper</a>.

 Required packages:
 + CUDA 9.0